Prostate Cancer Patient EMPOWERMENT PROGRAM

 Stress Reduction and Relaxation – daily mindfulness breathing and self-regulation techniques along with a provided biofeedback heart rate monitor to improve your ability to adapt to stress

-Nutrition – healthy tips and recommendations to better your diet
+Nutrition – healthy tips and recommendations to better your diet and eating habits

 Relationships and Connections – teachings and encouragement to experience greater intimacy with others in your life

-Be connected with and call other men in the program.
+Optional Social Supports – be connected with and call other men in the program.
 Join a monthly online support group with other men in the program and prostate cancer survivors who have been through treatment

 Watch this video to learn more about PC-PEP: